 Key Takeaways

-Controversial influencer Clavicular, along with two others, faces misdemeanor charges for allegedly shooting an already dead alligator in Florida's Everglades.
-The incident was captured on video and sparked widespread outrage.
+Controversial influencer Braden Eric Peters, known as Clavicular, has been charged with a misdemeanor for allegedly shooting an alligator that appeared to be already dead.
+The incident was captured on video and widely circulated online.

-- Clavicular charged with unlawfully discharging a firearm in public
+- Braden Eric Peters faces charges of unlawfully discharging a firearm in public

 According to court documents obtained by The Los Angeles Times, Peters is facing charges of unlawfully discharging a firearm in a public place.
 Two other individuals, Andrew Morales (known as "Cuban Tarzan") and Yabdiel Anibal Cotto Torres (known as "Baby Alien"), are also facing charges in connection with the incident.